 We are pleased to post a call for applications for the SFRA Support a New Scholar Program (SNS), for 2020-2021*.

-This New Scholars program supports advanced students and scholars of outstanding promise to assist them in taking part as active members of the science fiction community.
+This New Scholars Program supports scholars of outstanding promise to assist them in taking part as active members of the science fiction community.

-This excellence-based grant is aimed to help fund one graduate student and one non-tenure-track scholar for a period of two years, covering membership costs.
+This excellence-based grant is aimed to help fund one independent or non-tenure-track scholar for a period of two years, covering membership costs.

 Please find below eligibility criteria and application forms for both tracks.

 DEADLINE FOR SUBMISSION: OCTOBER 30, 2019

 If you have any further questions please contact the SFRA Vice President, Sonja Fritzsche firstname.lastname@example.org.

 Application details and form: Support A New Scholar.NTT.2020-21.pdf